 So now the question is:

 How can a carpet cleaner in OKC come up with a way to quote a price so that the Client will feel comfortable in booking an appointment.
-Still, allowing the technician to adjust the price when he gets there if needed ( i.e., the rooms are larger than anticipated).
+Still, allowing the technician to adjust the price when he gets there if needed ( i.e., the rooms are larger or smaller than anticipated).
 That is why I believe pricing by the square foot is the fairest way to go.
 The price is based on the size of the rooms.
-So the smaller the rooms, the less you pay and the larger the rooms, the more you pay
+So the smaller the rooms, the less you pay and the larger the rooms, the more you pay.

 Crawlin’ Critters and crud: A Guide to the slime, and Livestock that’s sleeping, creeping and galloping through your carpet